fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 ### I cloned an empty new project

-Easy-peasy – the default `origin` remote is set exactly as you want it.
+We’re in easy streets.
+The default remote is set exactly as you want it.
 Just write code, `push` at your leisure, and `pull` if/when you need to.

 ### I cloned a pre-existing project (owned by me or someone else):